 The cabinet has access applied to it so that each workspace, folder, or document is assigned access rights by users and groups.
 Access rights can also be fine-tuned at the document or folder and workspace level.

 When a cabinet is setup, it can be configured to utilize what are called workspaces (if your firm has a Professional Edition).
 If you are using workspaces in a cabinet, you will see a workspace selector on the left navigation pane.

 These types of cabinets contain customized attributes, setup by your Administrator, which can be associated with each document.
 These attributes are used for searching and categorizing documents based on values such as matters, clients, projects, etc. When using these attributes, users can have one single location to see all documents related to one matter, client, or project.

 Smaller organizations might not use custom attributes or workspaces.
-They will organize all of their documents in a folder structure very similar to a Windows directory environment with a NetDocuments Basic Edition.
+They will organize all of their documents in a folder structure very similar to a Windows directory environment.
 Your Administrator will decide which method your organization is using.